I used to think that an egg-white omelette couldn't be as good as the real thing. I was totally wrong.

 - Olive oil spray

-- Heat a nonstick 8-inch skillet over medium heat, about 3 minutes.
+- Heat a nonstick 8-inch skillet over medium heat, for 2-3 minutes.

 - As soon as the edges start to set, reduce the heat to medium-low.
-Gently lift one edge of the omelet, and tilt the skillet to allow the still-runny egg whites to slide to the bottom of the pan, where they will cook faster.
+Gently and repeatedly lift the edges of the omelet, and tilt the skillet to allow the still-runny egg whites to slide to the bottom of the pan, where they will cook faster.
 The video below shows you how to do that.

-- When the bottom of the omelet is cooked and the top is not runny anymore but still wet, carefully flip the omelet.
-I use two large spatulas for this task.
-Sprinkle the cheese on half of the omelet, then fold the omelet in two.
-Keep frying it, about 1 minute more on each side or until golden, puffed and set.
-Slide into a plate and serve.
+- When the bottom of the omelet is cooked and the top is not runny anymore but is still wet, carefully flip the omelet.
+I sometimes use two large spatulas for this task.
+Another method, shown in the video below, is to place a large heatproof plate on top of the skillet (careful - it will be hot), invert the omelet into the plate, then slide it back into the pan, cooked side up.